apibara/starknet-react/README.md

 - Run `yarn run dev` to start the development server.
 - Visit `http://localhost:3000` to view your StarkNet-powered application.

+## Projects using StarkNet React

+- [Bitmap Box](https://www.bitmapbox.xyz/) - on-chain 2D block-building game.

+_Using StarkNet React?
+Add your project to this list by opening a Pull Request._

 ## License

 This library is licensed under the MIT license.